Australia’s role in vaccinating the world against COVID-19

 COVID-19 and its knock-on impacts have affected almost every one of the world’s 7.9 billion people but not all equally.

 The pandemic has disproportionately affected the world’s most vulnerable.
-New waves continue to sweep through Southeast Asia and Africa, as many countries battle the highly transmissible Delta variant and other variants of concern.
+New waves continue to sweep through Southeast Asia and Africa, as many countries battle the highly transmissible Omicron variant and other variants of concern.
 There is widespread under-reporting of cases and health systems are at breaking point.

 In Australia we thought we had crushed COVID-19.
 For a brief period, Australia enjoyed months of living largely free of the virus.
 While the virus continued to ravage other parts of the world.